 A large segment of the American peace movement had been so alienated from the U.S. government and what it was doing in Vietnam that a friendly bond had formed between many peace activists with revolutionaries in the south as well as with the North Vietnamese government.
 When evidence began to emerge after the war that the victorious Hanoi regime was just as ready to arrest the same dissidents who had been jailed by Saigon and was just as anti-religious as other Communist governments, many preferred to dismiss or ignore the evidence.
 Others accepted that things were as bad as the evidence indicated but argued that, given what America had done in Vietnam, no American had the right to protest.

 A letter addressed to the prime minister of Vietnam that I had drafted called on Hanoi to allow the Red Cross and/or Amnesty International to visit prison camps.
 Eventually it was signed by more than a hundred people who had been prominent in anti-war activity.
 A major controversy exploded within the peace movement.
 Some of the non-signers accused me of being a CIA agent.
 I kid you not.
-I was told by one senior staff member of the American Friends Service Committee that what I was doing in support of prisoners of conscience in Vietnam would “cost [me] my career in the peace movement.”
-Having made that prophecy, he slammed down the phone.
+I was told by one senior staff member of the American Friends Service Committee that what I was doing in support of prisoners of conscience in Vietnam would cost me my “career in the peace movement.”
+Having made that angry prophecy, he slammed down the phone.

-While I was astonished by his anger, I was enlightened by what he said.
+While I was astonished by his fury, I was enlightened by what he said.
 Until that day I hadn’t thought of what I was doing as a career.
 I had thought of it as a vocation.
-For me “career” meant doing something in a careful way that would assure promotions and regular pay raises leading ultimately to retirement.
+For me “career” meant pursuing one’s employment in a careful way that would assure promotions and regular pay raises leading ultimately to retirement.
 It might be a career in an area you enjoyed, but not necessarily.
 “Vocation” meant, as its Latin root suggests, a calling, that is something God calls you to do, an act of obedience to God’s intentions in your life that is discerned through a well-formed conscience.
 A career was security-centered.
-Vocation often involved a leap of faith.
+Vocation often involved leaps of faith.
 If your work is more career than vocation-centered, before you say or do anything, you make sure you’re not putting your career at risk.

 At the time, my vocation was editing the monthly journal of the Fellowship of Reconciliation.
 I was fortunate that in fact my “career” in peace work did not go down the tubes — I spent the next twelve years heading the staff of the International Fellowship of Reconciliation, the job that brought me to Holland in 1977.
 Then in 1988 I became Secretary of the Orthodox Peace Fellowship.